Enrolling in Medicare?

 Here are the Top 7 things you need to do after enrolling in Medicare:

-- Consider ID theft: Some safety gurus suggest the following: Making a copy of your card and put the original in your safe.
+Some safety gurus suggest the following: Making a copy of your card and put the original in your safe.
 Then on the copy, black out the first five numbers of your Medicare ID, laminating the copy, and then put the original in your safe.
-This way you will still have the original if someone needs it, but won’t be carrying your social security number around in your wallet.
+This way you will still have the original if someone needs it, but won’t be carrying your Social Security Number around in your wallet.

-- Review your financial and health situation to see if you need a Medicare Supplement Plan or a Medicare Advantage plan.
 Not having a plan can subject you to unlimited costs if you wind up in the hospital or get sick.
-Sign up for the plan within the prescribed time period allowed.
+When enrolling in Medicare, be sure to sign up for the plan within the prescribed time period allowed.

-- Schedule your “Welcome to Medicare” Health Screening with your Doctor, and actually go to your Welcome to Medicare Doctor’s appointment
+5. Schedule your “Welcome to Medicare” Health Screening with your Doctor and actually go to your Welcome to Medicare Doctor’s appointment.

-- Review what your doctor has told you and take any steps to improve your health, if necessary.
+6. Review what your doctor has told you and take any steps to improve your health if necessary.

 7. Enjoy your new plan!
 You’ve earned it!

 If you haven’t yet enrolled in Medicare, be sure and get your free copy of our 12 step guide to enrolling in Medicare.